Resolving duplicate bindings

 :

-When requesting an instance of Set<Integer>
+When we requested an instance of Set<Integer>

 from the Injector

-we received a set containing elements [1, 2, 3]
+, we received a set containing elements [1, 2, 3]

 .